tap, an imprint and an homage

-i have seen the best minds of my generation cowering in cafes,
+i have seen the best minds of my generation cowering in coffeehouses,

 who trade ginger and sell roots while urban structures still stand